New work on interim measures of protection in human rights cases

-This article undertakes a scholarly review of the past 20 years of Canadian effort under the Corruption of Foreign Public Officials Act, identifying the need for more work to be done on defining the victims of foreign corruption.
-It also discusses the need to secure the return of proceeds of crime through improved inter-state cooperation across multiple jurisdictions.
-A short, but related, commentary for ‘The Conversation’ was published in February 2019.
+This article undertakes a scholarly review of the past 20 years of Canadian effort under the Corruption of Foreign Public Officials Act, identifying the need for more work to be done to improve the Act's effectiveness.
+It also identifies the need to more clearly define the victims of foreign corruption and discusses the need to secure the return of proceeds of crime through improved inter-state cooperation across multiple jurisdictions.

 New edition of the Public International Law title for Halsbury’s Laws of Canada

 Established in 1907, "Halsbury’s" is the common law world’s best known first point of reference for legal practitioners.
-Launched in 2006, the first edition of a Canada-specific Halsbury's was completed in 2012.
-With over 100 subject titles written by academics, practitioners and judges, HLC aims to provide a clear exposition on every aspect of the current law of Canada.
-The series is available in print and online via LexisNexis Advance Quicklaw.
+The first edition of a Canada-specific Halsbury's was launched in 2006 and completed in 2012.
+With 100+ subject titles written by academics, practitioners and judges, HLC aims to provide a clear exposition on every aspect of the current law of Canada.
+The series, and the new title, is available in print and online via LexisNexis Advance Quicklaw.